serg06/mc2/INSTRUCTIONS.md

 # Other tips

 ## To switch from 32-bit to 64-bit or vice-versa:
-- delete `build` folder or run `git clean -fdx`
+- `git clean -fdx`
-- follow above instructions
+- recreate project with above instructions